underlines/awesome-ml/llm-tools.md

 - [moshi](https://github.com/kyutai-labs/moshi) a speech-text foundation model that supports low-latency high-quality speech interactions and simultaneous generation of text responses, using Mimi, a SOTA streaming neural audio codec
 - [Mini-Omni](https://github.com/gpt-omni/mini-omni) a multimodal LLM based on Qwen2 offering real-time end-to-end speech input and streaming audio output conversational capabilities
 - [Aria](https://github.com/rhymes-ai/Aria) is a lightweight, multimodal native MoE model with 25B parameters and 3.9B activated parameters per token, offering state-of-the-art performance in multimodal, language, and coding tasks, with a long multimodal context window of 64K tokens and efficient encoding of visual input for fast inference and low fine-tuning cost
+- [Ichigo](https://github.com/homebrewltd/ichigo) an open research project extending a text-based LLM to have native listening ability, using an early fusion technique, with improved multiturn capabilities and refusal to process inaudible queries

 ## Code generation